Birth Control Patch Makes You Emotional

-Refined sugars found in simple carbohydrates spikes your blood sugar levels as well as your mood before both crash.
+Refined sugars found in simple carbohydrates spike your blood sugar levels as well as your mood before both crash.
 This results in mood instability.
 One way to stabilize your mood, though, is to primarily eat unprocessed foods that contain natural, rather than added, sugars.
 Examples include whole grains and fruits.

 "Patched" up in no time

 You can ease mood swings brought on by a birth control patch with diet and exercise.
-After all, with birth control it should be your sex life that's swinging, not your mood.
+After all, with birth control, it should be your sex life that's swinging, not your mood.